K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ◎ vSphere Example
 cpu [Integer, required]: Number of CPUs
-ram [Integer, required]:RAM in megabytes
+ram [Integer, required]: RAM in megabytes
-disk [Integer, required]:Ephemeral disk size in megabytes.
+disk [Integer, required]: Ephemeral disk size in megabytes.
-datacenters [Array, optional]:Use an array of datacenters regardless of VM location; it must have one and match the datacenter configured in the global CPI option.
+datacenters [Array, optional]: Use an array of datacenters regardless of VM location; it must have one and match the datacenter configured in the global CPI option.
 -	name [String, required]: Datacenter name
 -	clusters [Array, required]: Array of clusters available regardless of VM location
 -	<cluster name> [String, required]: Cluster name
 -	drs_rulers [Array, optional]: The array of DRS rules is applied to restrict VM placement.
 Only one exists
 -	name [String, required]: DRS rule name that Director will create
 -	type [String, required]: DRS rule type.
-Currently only separate_vms is being provided
+Currently, only separate_vms is being provided

 	resource_pools:
 	- name: default